Cricket in Australia: Twenty20 competitions

-International grounds
+Stadiums

 Nineteen different grounds in Australia have been used for international cricket (Tests, ODIs and Twenty20 Internationals).
 Five were only used once, during the 1992 World Cup, while three (all in Tasmania) only hosted games during 1980s World Series Cups.
 The main six used are:

 Other grounds which have been used for Test cricket are:

 Grounds which have been used for One Day Internationals only are:

 Grounds in Australia which have been used exclusively for the Twenty20 Internationals: